Scheduling Games with Machine-Dependent Priority Lists

 The heart of the reduction lies in determining the priority lists.
 The idea is that if a $3$D-matching exists, then job $b$ would not prefer $M_1$ over $M_2$.
 This will enable job $a$ to be assigned early on $M_1$.
-However, if a $3$D-matching is not detected, then some job originated from the elements in $X \cup Y \cup Z$ will precede job $b$ on $M_2$, and $b$'s best-response would be on $M_1$.
+However, if a $3$D-matching does not exist, then some job originated from the elements in $X \cup Y \cup Z$ will precede job $b$ on $M_2$, and $b$'s best-response would be on $M_1$.
 The jobs in $U$ have higher priority than job $a$ on all the machines except for $M_1$, thus, unless job $a$ is on $M_1$, it is assigned after $|U|/(m-1)$ unit-jobs from $U$, inducing a schedule with high makespan.

-Observe that in any NE, the two dummy jobs of weight $2\epsilon$ are assigned as the first jobs on $M_1$ and $M_2$.
+Observe that in any NE, the two dummy jobs with processing time $2\epsilon$ are assigned as the first jobs on $M_1$ and $M_2$.
 Also, the dummy jobs in $D$ have the highest priority on the triplet-machines, thus, in every NE, there are $|D|=|T|-n$ triplet-machines on which the first job is from $D$.